You can help bring polluters to justice.

 You can donate cars, trucks, boats and other vehicles to the National Environmental Law Center through Charitable Auto Resources.
 Your donation may be tax-deductible.
 Click here to find out more.

-To find out more including our tax identification number, please email our Planned Giving Coordinator at firstname.lastname@example.org, or call 1-800-841-7299.
+To find out more please email our Planned Giving Coordinator at firstname.lastname@example.org, or call 1-800-841-7299.
 Donations to the National Environmental Law Center are tax-deductible in many circumstances.’

 Please seek the guidance of your attorney or financial advisor when making changes to your estate plan or when planning a major gift.